triplea-game/lobby-server/README.md

 Make sure in addition to the `@Path` annotation on the endpoint method, ensure the controller class has a `@Path("")` annotation on it.

-### Design Pattern for Transactions

-- Create a new interface; e.g.: `ModeratorKeyRegistrationDao.java`
-- Add a default method with the `@Transaction` annotation.
-- add a dummy select query so that JDBI sees the interface as valid
-- pass the needed DAO objects as parameters to the default method
-- use mockito mocks to test the method